-Scientists should advance management of behavioral normsFebruary 13th, 2013 in Health
+Scientists should advance management of behavioral normsFebruary 13, 2013 in Medicine & Health / Health

 Researchers should study how people's social and personal norms are influenced by behavior and use their insights to help governments promote pro-environmental actions, a distinguished group of scholars writes in the March issue of BioScience.
 The authors maintain that effective policies induce not only short-term changes in behavior but also long-term changes in norms.
 More effective management of social norms will be necessary, they write, to persuade the public to accept the inconvenience and expense of many environmental policies.